EDCD/EDMarketConnector/README.md

 ### Rares profits wiped out
 Due to a bug in the server that supplies the data to this app, profit on any Rare cargo in your hold may be wiped out when you visit the in-game Commodity Market after having “Updated”.

-Ensure that you visit the in-game Commodity Market at a station where you intend to sell Rares **before** hitting “Update”.
+If you're trading Rares turn off the “Automatically update on docking” setting and ensure that you visit the in-game Commodity Market at a station where you intend to sell Rares **before** hitting “Update”.

 This problem is tracked as [Issue #92](https://github.com/Marginal/EDMarketConnector/issues/92).

-### Doesn't track Systems visited
+### Doesn't auto-update or track Systems visited
 This app uses Elite: Dangerous' “journal” files to track the systems and stations that you visit.
 If you're running this app on a different machine from the Elite: Dangerous game, or if you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), then adjust the “E:D journal file location” setting on the Configuration tab to point to the game's journal files.

 ### Error: Can't connect to EDDN